– Why D+G ?

 We carry comprehensive insurance which includes the following: employers’ liability insurance £10,000,000, public & products liability insurance £5,000,000, professional indemnity insurance £2,000,000.

-We use qualified structural engineers to act as consultants throughout our builds, this includes producing drawings and conducting site visits to ensure our play structures are structurally sound.
+We use qualified structural engineers to assess all of our playground equipment, this includes producing drawings and conducting site visits to ensure our play structures are structurally sound.

 Like oak, robinia has a special place among European trees because of its high resistance to abiotic and biotic environmental influences.
 EN 350-2 lists woods and classifies them according to their resistance.
 Robinia is the only cultivated wood in Europe listed in Class 1.
 That means that robinia wood can be used in any outdoor area without requiring chemical treatment and demonstrates that robinia is an adequate alternative to tropical hardwood.